dstnbrkr/componentkit/_docs/views.md

 # Viewless Components

-Often there are logical components that don't need a corresponding view in the view hierarchy. `CKUFIComponent` doesn't really need a view; it only needs to position various subviews inside a designated area.
-Just pass `{}` for the view configuration and no view is created:
+Often there are logical components that don't need a corresponding view in the view hierarchy.
+For example a `CKStackLayoutComponent` often doesn't need to have a view; it only needs to position various subviews inside a designated area.
+In such situations, just pass `{}` for the view configuration and no view is created.
+For example:

 ```objc++
 [CKComponent newWithView:{} size:{}]